 How do I get in a Small Group?

 It's very easy to get involved in a Small Group at Munger.
-Just fill out this short form and give us some information about yourself and what type of group you are looking for by September 8, 2019.
+Just email our Adult Ministries Director, Mary Wilson, and provide some information about yourself and what type of group you are looking to join.
 We will be back in touch with you about your new group as quickly as possible.

 For more information, Contact Mary Wilson.